devprashant9/90Days/README.md

 Started todays day very late and topic to cover today was `Linked List` but it requires `OOPS` knowledge.
 I already know about fundamentals of these topics but yes revsion is always better.
 So will be keeping it low.

 One thing I am lagging behind is `Problem Solving`.
 I am able to complete tutorials but unable to solve that many number of problems which is not a good thing becuase this in this way I will end up learning only fundamentals.
 Also, I need to invest 1 hour of daily to **Collections** to master most frequently used _Data Structures_ of Java.
 So these remians primary concerns of my main journey.
 Basically in these 14 days of March I want to take glimpse of all the topics before starting my `90 Days Journey` of DSA with development.

 ---

+### Day 6 [23-03-2025] | [7Hrs]

+Started by learning **List Interface** which extends _Collection Interface_.
+Got know each and every aspect of it starting from _capacity, size, mutability_ to different ways of _creating and sorting a list_.
+It is important to know any 1 interafce in detail because in majority of the cases they are either extending or implementing **basic methods** which will remain common throught the interface.
+Thus, only methods we need to remember is the self methods of the interface.
+Ended the session by understanding **Comparator** in detail.
+Earlier also I touched this topic but today I understood it in detail with proper understanding.

+Next topic to begin with is `Trees`.
+Earlier when I started to understand Trees it became difficult because I didn't understood recursion but this time things aren't the same.
+Yes I can get stuck, but this time I will be able to understand by loking at code atleast and by dry running the code just the way I understood **LinkedList** with ease.

+While understanding binary tree always focus on dry run of the code.
+This is because to know the **root** location which simplifies building logic for a problem.
+When I was doing _Sum of All Nodes_, I was worried about the **data** part but afterwards the solution just struck me.
+Like the root pointer itself is travelling to all the nodes so why worry about the data part.
+Just add the **root.data** when it goes to above level after left and right call.

+---